SICKAG/sick_scan/README.md

 | RMS3xx             | [8021530](https://www.sick.com/media/docs/4/04/504/Operating_instructions_RMS3xx_en_IM0075504.PDF)| Radar Sensor | ✔ [experimental]|
 |                    |                                                                                                   | Opening angle: +/- 50 [deg]   |                 |

+## IMU Support
+Devices of the MRS6xxx and MRS1xxx series will in future (2019) be available with an optionally built-in IMU.
+Further information on the implementation and use of the experimental Imu support can be found on the [Imu page](doc/IMU.md).
 ##  Start Node

 Use the following command to start ROS node: